tpwo/pyzet/docs/README.md

     $ pyzet init
     Initialized empty Git repository in /home/<your-username>/zet/.git/
-    Git repo was initialized.
-Please add a remote manually.

 ## Zettelkasten with Git

-The idea behind pyzet is that each ZK repository is also a git repository to have ZK history under control.
+The idea behind pyzet is that each ZK repository is also a Git repository to have ZK history under control.
 It also opens an ability to easily backup it to any Git hosting of your choice.

-Adding a remote needs to be done manually, so you have to know the basics of Git, and have it set up correctly (at the beginning, setting [commit name and email](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup) will be enough).
+To use some of the Git interaction commands you have it set up correctly (at the beginning, setting [commit name and email](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup) will be enough).

-For the sake of this tutorial, let's ignore a prompt to add a remote for our newly created Git repo.
-However, you'd probably like to do this in your standard pyzet workflow.
-Probably, a convenient idea is to create a private `zet` repository on any online Git hosting of your choice.
+Probably, a convenient approach for creating a Git remote is to create a private `zet` repository on any online Git hosting of your choice.
+Then, you can easily point to it with this command:

+    pyzet remote add origin https://some-git-hosting/your-username/zet

+Its equivalent is going directly to `~/zet` folder and executing `git remote add...` command.

+If the above command doesn't work for you, your Git executable is probably installed in some non-default location for your system.
+Example error in such situation:

+    ERROR: '/usr/bin/git' cannot be found.

+To tell pyzet where to look, you need to add another line to the config
+file:

+    git: <path-to-your-git-executable>

+If your Git executable in on `PATH`, the following should work for you:

+    git: git

+Pyzet comes with a few more commands that allow for easier interaction with Git, and they will be discussed later in this tutorial.

 ## Basic interaction with zettels